samvera/browse-everything/README.md

 ```

 ## Testing
-This is a Rails Engine which is tested using the [engine_cart](https://github.com/cbeer/engine_cart) Gem.
+This is a Rails Engine which is tested using the [engine_cart](https://github.com/cbeer/engine_cart) Gem and rspec.

+One rspec test invokes [karma](https://karma-runner.github.io/latest/index.html) to run Javascript tests.
+For this test to succeed, you need to install karma on your system, first by making sure `npm` is installed, and then run `npm install -g karma karma-jasmine karma-chrome-launcher`.

 Test suites may be executed with the following invocation:

 ```bash
 bundle exec rake